Contents

 How to Purchase OTCs

 Buying OTC stocks is similar to purchasing other types of stocks.
 The same general process applies.
-The one difference may be that some brokers don’t work with OTC stocks, so be sure you choose a broker that does if you are wanting to trade them.
+The only difference may be that some brokers don’t work with OTC stocks, so be sure to choose one that does if you want to trade them.

 Once you have done all of the research, then it’s the easy part: find your stock and purchase it.
-No matter which broker you choose to work with, the process will likely be similar if not the same.
+No matter which broker you choose to work with, the process will likely be similar, if not identical.

 Where to Purchase OTCs